MikeOpenHWGroup/CORE-V_VERIF_DOCS/verif_strat/source/intro.rst

    https://github.com/openhwgroup/core-v-cores.

 ..
 [3]
-   CV64A is not forks of the Ariane.
+   CV64A is not a fork of the Ariane.
 The GitHub repository https://github.com/pulp-platform/ariane was moved to https://github.com/openhwgroup/core-v-cores.